Konttho: Cast

-Production development
+Production

 Konttho is inspired by the life of Bibhuti Bhushan Chakraborty, whose life was one of trauma and triumph.
 He fought on despite losing his voice box.
 Chakraborty was detected with cancer of the larynx in 1972.
 Two years later, he went under the knife for the elimination of his voice box.
 The railway officer was “dumbfounded” when doctors told him he would never speak again, but he declined to give up without combat.
 So, he learned the technique of developing a speech of his own with the muscles of his food pipe.
 Medical science terms it as “oesophageal speech”.
 After months of practice, he perfected the technique and started with sounds, simple phonetic ones, to begin with, followed by a combination of words and then short sentences, and in no time Chakraborty started participating in conversations, leaving cancer specialists stunned.
 He was soon approached by experts at the Thakurpukur cancer hospital to teach fellow patients the art of speech after voice-box surgery.